What is Clorotekal and how is it used?

 - Elderly patients and patients in poor general condition [see Use In Specific Populations and CLINICAL PHARMACOLOGY]

-- Patients with genetic deficiency of plasma cholinesterase [see ADVERSE REACTIONS and CLINICAL PHARMACOLOGY]
+- Patients with genetic deficiency of plasma cholinesterase [see ADVERSE REACTION and CLINICAL PHARMACOLOGY]

 - Patients taking anticoagulants or with congenital or acquired bleeding disorder